Protea: Client Profiling within Federated Systems using Flower: Introduction

 To accurately measure the resources needed for each client, one option is to use existing framework-specific profilers.
 Every deep learning framework has an API to monitor the statistics of the GPU devices, such as Pytorch Profiler~\cite{paszke2019pytorch}, TensorFlower Profiler~\cite{abadi2016tensorflow} and MXNet Profiler~\cite{chen2015mxnet}.
 While the profiling tools have become essential to identify computing bottlenecks or memory leaks, they often result in a severe slow down during training, because they extract a comprehensive list of metrics from the workload at hand.
 Therefore, they are only framed to be run for debugging purposes.

-For the purposes of extending the Federated Learning frameworks with a client-side profiler, in this work, we introduce {\tt Protea}, a framework-agnostic and lightweight profiler that enables the collection of metrics about the performance of heterogeneous clients at different levels (e.g. memory and training time). {\tt Protea} integrates with Flower~\cite{beutel2020flower}, a novel end-to-end FL framework, by profiling clients at runtime and updating the system resources allocated to them with the aim of maximising resource utilisation. {\tt Protea} also operates transparently to the user.
+For the purposes of extending the Federated Learning frameworks with a client-side profiler, in this work, we introduce {\tt Protea}, a framework-agnostic and lightweight profiler that enables the collection of metrics about the performance of heterogeneous clients at different levels (e.g. memory and training time). {\tt Protea} can be integrated into Flower~\cite{flower}, a novel end-to-end FL framework, by profiling clients at runtime and updating the system resources allocated to them with the aim of maximising resource utilisation. {\tt Protea} also operates transparently to the user.